 If you currently do or have subscribed to any of the things listed above, the point isn’t to be insulting but to reveal how health and fitness has been commercialized.

-As I became more aware of this, I was disappointed and almost felt helpless for the current state of the fitness industry so I had to make a shift and decided to share the simplest implementation of exercise so the average adult can actually understand and learn what they’re doing to start getting stronger to aid in their health.
+I decided to share the simplest implementation of exercise so the average adult can actually understand and learn what they’re doing to start getting stronger for their health.

 As I continued to work in this field and got my degree in Kinesiology I was experimenting with programs and approaches from renown health and fitness professionals to find the “best” program out there.